nexiality/documentation/userguide/BatchFiles.md

 This script repairs the artifacts by removing unnecessary, non-existing url links, comments from original file.
 This is mostly useful when excel file has links to non existing files asking for updated everytime the user opens the file.
-However, the updates fail because the target file does not exit.<br/>
+However, the updates fail because the target file does not exist.<br/>

 This batch file only supports Nexial excel files e.g. script, plan, data, macro files.<br/>

 If preview location(`-d`) is not provided, it will take backup of original file and override the original with repaired file.<br/>

+##### Note
+- Maximum row and column limit to read/write data is set to `10000`.
+- Maximum row and column limit is more likely to impact on data files.
+- This script will read/write data till the first empty row.
+Rows after first empty row is ignored.

 This script has following command line options:<br/>

-**Note:** Maximum row and column limit to read/write data is set to `10000`.

 |options  |explanation                                                                                          |
 |---------|-----------------------------------------------------------------------------------------------------|